justintoo/blog.justintoo.com/_posts/2016-12-23-startchurch-as-a-strategy.md

 **Outstanding Questions**:

 1. **Tax implications for C or S Corporation for-profit arm?
 Double taxation?
 Are accumulated earnings not taxed and then distributed to the Holdings Corporation tax free?
-Or taxed at the corporate level and then distributed tax free to the Holdings Corporation?**
+Or taxed at the corporate level and then distributed tax free to the Holdings Corporation?** Corporate profit is paid first on net profits
 2. **Are capital contributions to the holdings corporation handled on a contribution-by-contribution basis, each as a board resolution?
-Can we have a policy in place to streamline this process?**
+Can we have a policy in place to streamline this process?** Most of it is done by board resolution per item (or groups of items); capital contributions
 3. **Can the holdings corporation hold Trademarks as an asset (e.g. logo)?
-Any restrictions on this topic?**
+Any restrictions on this topic?** Probably - but not certain - the structure of a holdings can hold real, personal, and intellectual property; 501c2
 4. **For #28, does income have to be transferred immediately?
 Or is it net income?**
 5. **Refund policy document/webpage?**
 6. **Will we be able to submit the 501c3 application for the holdings corporation before March?** *(To qualify for tax exemption retroactive to the date of its organization or formation, an organization claiming tax-exempt status under section 501(c)(3), 501(c)(9), or 501(c)(17) generally must file Form 1023, 1023-EZ, or 1024 within 27 months of the end of the month in which it was legally organized or formed. https://www.irs.gov/instructions/i990/ch01.html)*
+7. **Should we amend articles of incorporation for WE now?
+Do we have to wait for church incorporate for church ownership or does that only happen at exemption filing?** 501c3 for church; when exempt status is submitted or finalized then we can jump into articles; bylaws tying it to the church as parent organization
+8. **StartRight for 501c3?**
+9. **Rename nonprofit so holdings can have the name?** Yes, possible, but some states have a hold on a name.
+10. **For-profit?** Wait until church is incorporated.
+11. **Location of Church?** IRS
+12. **Board membership and family?** Need a majority that is unrelated (3/5 is okay).
+Salary, me and wife shouldn't vote
+13. **Budget approval** Simple majority with me included as Pastor/President; 3/5, including me
+14. **Accountability board** unanimous board vote for removal until accountability board
+15. **Amending bylaws?** Applying 501c3 the IRS needs bylaws, but don't need to file to state or IRS in general;
+16. **Statement of Faith** #3 is Assemblies of God, #5; Most popular is #1
+17. **Bylaw review** After sending them to me, we will review them together
+18. **Minister in bylaws** the IRS definition of a minister
+19. **Removal of board members**
+20. **"Discrimination?"** Faith based organizations can discriminate under First Amendment, but not commonly possible**
+21. **Board distinction** Want a distinction between church and holdings corporation; StartChurch recommendation is to not have any same members; liazon; pastors typically have their wives
+22. **Holdings board** Minimum 3 board members
+23. Teleconference
+24. Church meetings by about February; need public location - how long should we have?
+Does online location count?

+1. Articles of Incorporation
+2. EIN number
+3. 8 Policies
+4. Minutes for Board Meeting
+5. Minister Certificate

+6. Bylaws to protect beliefs - living a life consistent with beliefs, refuse service, assets, etc.;

 See [S and C Corporations Create Different Tax Consequences](http://www.bizfilings.com/toolkit/sbg/tax-info/fed-taxes/s-c-corporations-create-different-tax-consequences.aspx)